- Accommodation on double occupancy basis.

 - Internal and international airfare.
-Internal airfare separately quoted.
+Return internal airfare (Bangkok-Paro-Bangkok) is estimated about $950.

 - Extra expenses or loss due to nature and unforeseen events.

-This trip has been designed for hiking enthusiasts who want to travel to the areas away from the motor vehicle tracks and explore the areas less traveled.
-While we use motor vehicles for city visits and transfers from one town to other, we generally plan to head off on foot for some of the finest walking and hiking once we’ve arrived.
+We designed this trip aiming for hiking enthusiasts who want to travel to the areas away from the motor vehicle tracks and explore the areas less traveled.
+While we use motor vehicles for city visits and transfers from one town to other, we generally plan to head off on foot for some of the most beautiful walking and hiking once we’ve arrived.
 All the walks and hikes can be done at our own pace, interacting with the locals, and capturing the beautiful scenery and unique Bhutanese architecture.
 Hikes can be two to four hours long, sometimes a bit longer, but no hiking or trekking experience is necessary to join us.
 Hiking trails are often the traditional path of Bhutanese locals and pilgrims; at times it can be steep.

 We do not attain any significant altitude in this trip, so altitude related sickness is not a concern.
 Keep in mind that roads can be an adventure in themselves – they are not always paved; they are times steep, dusty and bumpy as they skirt steep hills; and they can at times be blocked temporarily due to erosion or landslide.
 We don’t drive far, but sometimes we drive slowly for four or five hours.
 Some days can be shorter.

-Anyone in general good health can enjoy up this trip, although we suggest some advance walking, jogging, cycling, or swimming ahead of the time to keep yourself fit.
+Anyone in general good health can enjoy this trip, although we suggest some advance walking, jogging, cycling, or swimming ahead of the time to keep you fit.

 Our guides are college-educated Bhutanese, proficient in English, and trained and licensed by local tourism authorities.
-Just as important, they are friendly and committed to deliver the best services.
+Just as important, they are friendly and committed to delivering the best services.

 International and internal airfares:

 The tour starts and finishes in Paro, Bhutan.
 There are no direct flight connections from USA or Europe to Bhutan.
-You need to first fly to Bangkok or Delhi or Kolkatta or Kathmandu, spend a night there and next day, you can fly to Bhutan as the flight is usually in the morning.
-Bangkok is the most popular gateway for travel to Bhutan as there are more fligths from than other citizens.
-Secondly, US citizens and most European passport holders don't need visa for Thailand.
+You need to first fly to Bangkok or Delhi or Kolkata or Kathmandu, spend a night there and next day fly you can fly to Bhutan as the flight is usually in the morning.
+Bangkok is the most popular gateway for travel to Bhutan as there are daily two flights from Bangkok and the US citizens and most European passport holders don't need a visa for Thailand.

-From Kathmandu and Delhi also, there are 5-6 flights a week depending on the season.
-You need to book your international airfare to Bangkok (or Delhi or Kathmandu) on your own and we will take care of the flight owards.
+From Kathmandu and Delhi also there are four or five flights a week depending on the season.
+You need to book your international airfare to Bangkok (or Delhi or Kathmandu) on your own and we will take care of the flight onwards.
 Please, do not buy your international airfare until Bhutan flight schedule is available.

 Passport and Visa

-Your passport must be valid for at least 6 months beyond the last day of your trip and there must be 2 blank visa pages on your passport for the visa sticker, entry and exit seals.
-Bhutan visa is pre-processed by Far & High Adventure Travel and we will get clearance for you 3-4 weeks prior your trip date.
+Your passport must be valid for at least six months beyond the last day of your trip, and there must be two blank visa pages on your passport for the visa sticker, entry and exit seals.
+We will apply a Bhutan visa for you and will email you an electronic version about three weeks before your trip date.
+You will need to print it out and bring along.
 Your passport gets actual visa seal upon arrival at the Paro airport.
-If you are traveling via Indian cities, you need to obtain Indian visa beforehand as India does not grant visa on arrival.
-If you are traveling via Kathmandu, Nepal, you can obtain Nepal visa upon arrival.
+If you are traveling via Indian cities, you need to obtain an Indian visa before you leave home.
+If you are flying via Kathmandu, Nepal, you can obtain Nepal visa upon arrival.